Fjean0522/straven/README.md

 ## Technologies
 #### Straven is built using the following technologies:

 * **React JS**:
-A popular JavaScript library for building user interfaces
+A popular JavaScript library for building user interfaces.

 * **Tailwind CSS**:
-A utility-first CSS framework for designing clean and responsive UIs
+A utility-first CSS framework for designing clean and responsive UIs.

 * **TypeScript**:
-A statically typed superset of JavaScript that helps catch errors at compile time
+A statically typed superset of JavaScript that helps catch errors at compile time.

+## Features
+* **Extensive Content Library**:
+Access a vast collection of movies and TV series spanning various genres.

+* **Search and Filters**:
+Powerful search functionality with filters for genres.

+* **High-Quality Streaming**:
+Stream content in HD and 4K with adaptive streaming for the best possible quality.

 ## Getting Started
 #### To get started with Straven locally, follow these steps: